 The Ultimate Folding Challenge: The Fitted Sheet

 And that brings us to today’s post, where I’ll be demonstrating how to tackle the most challenging fold of them all: fitted sheets.
-This skill plays a crucial role in keeping my linen closet in order, and learning how to fold a fitted sheet can do the same for you!
+Being able to fold a fitted sheet plays a crucial role in keeping my linen closet in order, and learning how to do it can do the same for you!

 And honestly, it isn’t all that difficult to do!
 Once you’ve read through the steps in the tutorial below and watched the video to see the steps in action, all you’ll need is a little practice to pull it off yourself. :-)